Brunch in Notting Hill: 15 of the best places for your mid morning meal

 The Little Yellow Door

 What: The Little Yellow Door is one of a string of brunch spots across London from this group (with door colours including blue, scarlet and orange), serving the kind of food you want to tuck into.
 Had a hectic week at work?
-The house pancakes with fried chicken, bacon and chilli maple butter honey should sort you out.
-This also makes for a great option for a bottomless brunch in Notting Hill.
+The NYC breakfast-style burger should sort you out.
+Or, if you’re keen on the classics you’ll also find poached eggs with avocado, and toasted blueberry brioche.
+There’s a house party feel to this place, and it also makes for a great option for a bottomless brunch in Notting Hill.

 Where: 6-8 All Saints Road, W11 1HH